Plug-Outlet/l33t-cc-storage/README.md

 # Card Storage Application

+## Update 11/1
++ Added .BAT Launcher to make it easier for users
++ Change the User Interface Display

 ## Overview
 This application is designed to manage and store card information securely.
 It allows users to import card data from PDF files, perform BIN checks, and manage card entries through a user-friendly interface.
 ![image](https://github.com/user-attachments/assets/df44ba1e-859b-439c-a3ed-240b91aceb79)